 - 2 cups granulated sugar

-- 4 eggs
+- 4 large eggs

-- 1 cup flour
+- 1 cup all-purpose flour 135 grams

 - 2/3 cup cocoa powder

-Bake: Pour the batter into your baking dish and bake for 35-40 minutes.
+- Bake the Brownies: Pour the batter into your baking dish and bake for 35-40 minutes.
 The top will look set, and a toothpick inserted will have moist crumbs on it, but it shouldn't have runny batter.
 (You can also use the tip of a knife to lift up a little piece from the center to more clearly see the doneness, if you have a hard time judging when brownies are done).

 This post contains affiliate links.
 This in no way affects the cost of the item.
 It simply allows us to earn a small commission if you purchase an item using the link.
 Thanks for supporting Blue Bowl!